Last update: 20.01.2020

 There are some butterfly species that don’t hibernate during the winter in the UK, and if you see them, leave them alone.
 Please do not take them home and hope that warming them up will wake them up.
 It will kill them.

-Flies are one of the flying insect species that awaken with the beginning of spring.
+Flies are one of the flying insect species that awaken at the beginning of spring.
 They search for food and when they don’t find it outdoors, they’ll come to your home.
 The common housefly is active during the day.